FerretDB/FerretDB/website/docs/understanding_ferretdb.md

 ## Dot Notation

-Dot notations `(.)` specify elements in an array or objects in an embedded document.
+Dot notations `(.)` are used to specify the elements in an array, the objects in a document, or the values in an embedded document.

 ### Arrays

-Dot notations can specify or query the elements present in an array by concatenating a dot `(.)` with the index position of the element.
+Dot notations can be used to specify or query the elements present in an array by concatenating a dot `(.)` with the index position of the element.

 ```sh
 "array_name.index"